mesosphere-backup/dcos-vagrant/README.md

 Deploying multiple VMs takes a lot of memory and Mesos reserves more for overhead on each node.
 So don't expect to be able to install every DCOS service or use production-grade configurations.
 Most services will require reduced configurations in order to fit within the allocated memory.
 Some services (e.g. Cassandra) may require more nodes/resources than others.

-For more information about how the DCOS installation works and how to debug deployment/installation failure, see [Appendix: Installation](#appendix-installation).
+For more information about how the DCOS installation works and how to debug deployment/installation failure, see [DCOS Installation](./docs/dcos-installation.md).

 ## Node Types